NuMaCheamaTudor/Kurdish-NLP/README.md

-# Kurdish spaCy Model (Kurmanji) - University Project
+# Kurdish spaCy Model (Sorani) - University Project

 Hey there!
 This is my university project where I'm having a go at building a spaCy NLP pipeline for the Kurdish Kurmanji dialect.
 It's been a cool learning experience diving into natural language processing and exploring how it works with a language that's not as mainstream in tech.